-In her Psychology Today blog post Are Introverts More Creative than Extraverts?, writer, cartoonist and musician Elizabeth Wagele writes about how this key personality dimension relates to creative expression.
+In a post of hers, writer, cartoonist and musician Elizabeth Wagele writes about how this key personality trait relates to creative expression.

 Here is an excerpt :